gwehrm/watson_analysis/README.md

 So far, this repository contains:

-* Classifier.ipynb - A tagger for the german language - obtained from from https://github.com/ptnplanet/NLTK-Contributions/blob/master/ClassifierBasedGermanTagger/ClassifierBasedGermanTagger.py
+* Classifier.ipynb - A tagger for german- obtained from from https://github.com/ptnplanet/NLTK-Contributions/blob/master/ClassifierBasedGermanTagger/ClassifierBasedGermanTagger.py

 * Text TF.ipynb - Jupyter Notebook with Classification using Tensorflow